-From July 2021 we will be introducing a Restoration Levy of £1.50 on all tickets purchased both online and in-person at our box office.
+From July 2021 a Restoration Levy of £1.50 on all tickets purchased both online and in-person at our box office applies.
 This Levy will be ring-fenced and go directly into the investment needed in our Grade 2* listed venue.

 First opened in 1878, the Winter Gardens celebrated its 140th anniversary in 2018 and with such age comes a set of unique challenges to ensure the venues remain operational, functional, and suitable to welcome the needs of modern-day events and audiences.
 Already each year over £500k is invested in routine maintenance alone, essential repairs increase that figure substantially.
 That along with the added pressure of Covid and sustained closure has added further financial burdens to the venue.